About dry skin

 Many babies have dry, peeling skin immediately after birth, particularly if they’re born after 40 weeks.
-This is normal and gets better quickly.
+This gets better quickly.

-Genetic diseases like eczema can cause very dry skin in childhood, along with rarer conditions like ichthyosis.
+Sometimes skin conditions like eczema can cause very dry skin in childhood.

 Symptoms of dry skin

-If your child’s skin is very dry, cracks might develop.
+If your child’s skin is very dry, they might get cracks in their skin.
 These can be painful.
-Sometimes they might even bleed or get infected.
+Sometimes they might bleed or get infected.
 If the skin gets infected, there might be crusted or oozing yellow or red spots on top of the dry skin.
 Your child might also have a fever.

-If dry skin becomes itchy or red, it’s likely that eczema has developed in the skin.
+If dry skin gets itchy or red, it’s likely that eczema has developed in the skin.
 Eczema usually comes up in patches in the elbow creases, behind the knees or on the face.
-It’s more likely to develop when the skin is dry.

-When to see a doctor about dry skin
+Does my child need to see a doctor about dry skin?

-- dry skin that doesn’t get better with over-the-counter products
+- dry skin that doesn’t get better with the treatment described below

 - patches of dry skin that are red and itchy

-Your GP might send your child to see a dermatologist if the dryness doesn’t get better with normal treatment.
+Your GP might send your child to see a dermatologist if the dryness doesn’t get better with standard treatment.

 Treatment for dry skin

-Keep bath times short, and keep the water warm but not hot.
-Your child doesn’t need a bath every day, especially in winter and low humidity times.
+- Keep bath or shower times short, and keep the water warm but not hot.

 Dry skin prevention